 Wetlands & The Watershed

-The San Juan Mountains are known to be one the “wettest” and most lush mountain ranges in the San Juans due mainly in part to the spectacular seasonal monsoon rains that recharge our watershed each summer.
+The San Juan Mountains are known to be one the “wettest” and most lush mountain ranges in the Rocky Mountains due mainly in part to the spectacular seasonal monsoon rains that recharge our watershed each summer.
 Most of the area within Mountain Village lies within the Silver Mountain landslide, one of the largest landslide features in North America.

 This unique geologic feature produces an uneven topography that supports numerous groundwater discharge points in the form of springs and seeps.
 And Mountain Village is situated at the headwaters of the free-flowing San Miguel River and encompasses several tributary streams within its boundaries.